 Visual Tree Assessment (VTA)

 Our services are billed at $150 per hour, which is also our minimum charge for a site visit.
 This is a time charge, not a "per tree" charge.
 If your visit takes more than hour, we will prorate the additional time we are onsite.
 The amount of time it takes to complete a visual tree inspection depends on how many trees we are inspecting and the trees themselves — how big they are, what kind of condition they are in, and what is required to perform a thorough evaluation.
 At single-family homes, we can usually complete a standard VTA in an hour.
+We charge for reports when they are requested or required (see below).

 Resistograph Testing

-Homeowner (or buyer) Construction Consultation
+Homeowner (or Buyer) Construction Consultation

 Reports

-Tree Risk/Health Report.
-This is our standard report when we do a tree inspection.
-Many of our customers don't want or need a report; others like to have one for their records.
+Tree Risk/Health Report — This is our standard report when we do a tree inspection.
 It includes a summary of the tree's risk level, current condition, and our observations, comments, and recommendations for each tree we inspect.
-If we have performed a Resistograph test on a tree, the results will be detailed.
-We advise our customers to follow our arborist with a notebook and pen to take notes on his recommendations.
-This will help you avoid the cost of a report if you don't need one for a home sale or a tree removal permit application.
+If we have performed a Resistograph test on a tree, the results will be noted.

-Inventory.
-This is a list of all the trees on a property by species, size, and GPS location coordinates.
+Inventory — This is a list of all the trees on a property by species, size, and GPS location coordinates.
 These reports are much more lengthy and detailed than our standard reports.

 Travel Time